Why should I choose Montessori for my child?

 GMA believes it is important to provide opportunities for additional experiences and activities that are not provided in the classroom.
-Current offerings include Dance, Art Explorers, French Club, Chess Club, and private music classes (piano, violin, etc.).
+Current offerings include Tippi Toes Dance, Art Explorers, French Club, Chess Club, and private music classes (piano, violin, etc.).

 Does GMA have a PTA?

 Yes.
 GMA welcomes and encourages parent involvement in our school.
 The Parent Council provides many opportunities for parent involvement including volunteering for field trips, coordinating special events, showing teacher appreciation and fundraising.

 GMA is located in a former church, is it a religious school?

 Does GMA have a lot of fundraisers throughout the year?

 As a private, non-profit school our main source of funding aside from tuition is fundraising.
 We have a variety of fundraising events throughout the year, offering parents and alumni a broad array of ways to help support the school.
 We partner with local restaurants and other vendors to make fundraising a fun and community-centered activity.
 We also have an annual auction which satisfies the majority of our fundraising needs each year, and is a really fun way to spend an evening with other GMA parents while supporting a good cause!
 And of course we accept donations as well.

 If you have a question that does not appear on this list, please contact the school office.